 Claire Mitchell is a self-advocate and is passionate about being a voice for people with Down syndrome and other disabilities.
-Claire is the first Independent Director with Down syndrome on the Down Syndrome Australia Board and is also an active member of the Down Syndrome Advisory Network (DSAN), and is currently on an NDIA Participant Reference Group (PRG).
+Claire is the first Independent Director with Down syndrome on the Down Syndrome Australia Board.
+She is also an associate member of the Down Syndrome Advisory Network (DSAN).

 Claire’s main goal is to raise awareness about the contributions that people with intellectual disabilities can bring to their community, and how they can best be supported to be involved.
 Claire believes in having a positive attitude and that the best support outcomes happen when everyone is working together as a team.

 Dr Rhonda Faragher

 Dr Rhonda Faragher AO is an Associate Professor of Inclusion and Diversity in the School of Education at the University of Queensland where she is Director of the Down Syndrome Research Program.
 She is Vice-President of Down Syndrome International and Chair of the Down Syndrome Special Interest Research Group of IASSIDD, the International Association for the Scientific Study of Intellectual and Developmental Disabilities.
 She has an adult daughter with Down syndrome.